christo/ml-research/README.md

-# ML Research

-A human learning about Machine Learning.
+# Human Learning Machine Learning

 Notes from reading and some code written to explore these ideas by implementing them from scratch.